ateachment/AD-StudentManagement/README.md

 # AD-StudentManagement
-<p>Development of a simple Active Directory - Student Management System in Python for teaching purposes</p>
+<p>Development of a simple Active Directory - Student Management System in Python for teaching purposes.
+It is assumed that a pupil is exactly in one school class.</p>

 Supports
 <ul>